rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 # Survey questions

-Whether or not you use Rust Programming Language <https://rust-lang.org> today, we want to hear from you!
+Whether or not you contribute to the Rust Project <https://rust-lang.org>
+today, we want to hear from you!

-The Rust Foundation has created this survey to help us identify the main problems negatively affecting contributors to the Rust Project to help us plan programs that can most effectively support the contributors and maintainers of the Rust Project.
+The Rust Foundation has created this survey to help us identify the main problems negatively affecting active, past, and potential contributors to the Rust Project to help us plan programs that can most effectively support the contributors and maintainers of the Rust Project.

 Unless you choose to enter your email, your answers will be anonymous.
 Any personal data you submit as a part of this survey will be handled in accordance